KomradeSpectre/AetheriumMod/README.md

 ----

 ## Changelog
+[0.3.0]
++ Added Accursed Potion
++ Added Blaster Sword
++ The first pickup of Blood Soaked Shield and Shielding Core will now grant a small portion of shield thanks to an ILHook provided by Harb.
++ Tried to fix turrets being half in the ground, failed.
+Will try again soon.
++ Fixed an issue related to me forgetting basic PEMDAS with the Shielding Core's calculation.
+E.

 [0.2.0]
 + Added Configs to all items currently in Aetherium.
 All major values can be configured to your liking now.
 + Buffed Shielding Core's base values to 15 armor for first pickup, and 10 for each additional pickup after that.